-- 12.31.
-An ecology and protected species survey was published in August 2016. - 12.32.
-The survey confirmed that the site is not suitable for newts, badgers or water voles with negligible potential to support roosting bats, due to the lack of appropriate habitats.
-No evidence was found of the protected species. - 12.33.
-There was no evidence that the site was used by schedule 1 birds. - 12.34.
-The habitats and plant species identified on the site were common and widespread in the area. - 12.35.
+- 12.33.
+An ecology and protected species survey was undertaken to support the review of the LDO and published in January 2023. - 12.34.
+The survey indicated there was potential for bats, badgers and water voles.
+Detailed proposals will need to be cognisant of this potential, especially along the western tree belt and the ditches around the site. - 12.35.
+Any detailed proposal will need to demonstrate how the potential impact on habitat has been assessed. - 12.36.
+There was no evidence that the site was used by schedule 1 birds. - 12.37.
+The habitats and plant species identified on the site were common and widespread in the area. - 12.38.
 The development approved by the LDO will not cause significant harm to biodiversity and, therefore, accords with Section 15 of the NPPF.
+A new condtion has been added to the LDO to require Reserve Matters to include a scheme of mitigation of Biodiversity in accordance with Policy 28 of the adopted Local Plan (2018).